anupama-pathirage/learning_ballerina/src/behavioral_types/object.md

 #### Why Objects?

--  Object encapsulates data with functions that operate on the data
+-  Object encapsulates data with functions that operate on the data.

 #### Introduction
 - An object consists of named members,